I’m leaving this blog up essentially for historical reasons. Please follow the new fun at http://mithatkonar.com/blog/.

 Oh, how we never grow tired of reading this.
 (Access to this site has been blocked by court order.)
 Here’s the BBC’s report on the absurdity that’s to blame this time.

-When I told my “special friend” in Istanbul (she refused to call herself my girlfriend) that I had decided to move to Turkey to take a teaching position in Istanbul for a semester, she smirked and said I wouldn’t last more than a couple of weeks.
+When I told my “special friend” in Istanbul (she refused to call herself my girlfriend) that I had decided to move there to take a teaching position for a semester, she smirked and said I wouldn’t last more than a couple of weeks.
 That was almost exactly ten years ago.

 Since then, I’ve lost my cat and my dad, in that order.
 I racked up another academic degree.
 I’ve lived in three different houses.
-I’ve been through a couple more “special friends” and even an actual girlfriend or two.
+I’ve been through a couple more “special friends” and even a couple actual girlfriends.
 And I’ve kept the same job.

 I have no idea what the next ten years will bring nor whether they will be brought forth here or someplace else.
 I just hope they are as imperfect as the last ten so I can continue to learn and share bits of it.